BenFictional/dmd-300-sp20/project-1/phase-2-develop-a-design-sprint.md

      * Analysis, feedback
    * **Description:** Briefly describe how the method works and the anticipated outcomes from using the method.

-The project blog should be hosted using [Sites and Penn State](http://sites.psu.edu).
+The project blog should be hosted using [Sites at Penn State](http://sites.psu.edu) \(which uses Wordpress\).
 Your team should use this blog to track the progress of the project and to show interesting project outcomes.

+* [You can add multiple users](https://www.wpbeginner.com/beginners-guide/how-to-add-new-users-and-authors-to-your-wordpress-blog/) to a blog so everyone can edit and create posts.
 * If any project team members are concerned about privacy, project members may use a pseudonym \(pen name\) and in addition, the blog is able to be password protected to Penn State WebAccess users.
 Please contact your instructor if this is a concern and need help with blog configuration.

 ## Submission details:

-1. Publish a link to the project blog, even if currently blank, on the related Canvas discussion.
+1. Publish a link to the project blog, even if currently blank, on the classwide Canvas discussion.
-2. Upload a .zip file to the canvas assignment that includes:
+2. Upload a .zip file to the Phase 2 Canvas assignment that includes:
    * Link to the blog in the assignment submission
    * Design Sprint Schedule document in PDF format.